 Gross Profit.
-Gross profit for Water decreased due to lower sales volumes as well as a 190 basis point decrease in the gross profit margin, primarily due to a 140 basis point reduction from foreign currency movements, including the impact of lower hedge gains in the current year compared the higher gains in the prior year, as well as higher distribution and freight costs and higher product costs.
-These reductions in the gross profit margin were partially offset by the net benefits of price increases.
+Gross profit for Water increased due to higher sales volumes despite a 140 basis point decrease in the gross profit margin, which reflected a 50 basis point reduction due to foreign currency movements, including the impact of hedge losses in the current year compared to hedge gains in the prior year.
+The gross profit margin was further reduced by higher product, distribution, and freight costs, partially offset by the net benefit of price increases.

 Operating Expenses.
-Overall operating expenses were lower primarily as a result of cost containment efforts implemented in response to the COVID-19 pandemic, including temporary compensation and benefit reductions and travel restrictions.
-The overall change in currency exchange rates resulted in a decrease in operating expenses of approximately 1.5%.
+Overall operating expenses were higher compared to 2020, during which cost containment efforts were implemented in response to the COVID-19 pandemic, including temporary reductions to compensation and benefits and travel costs.
+Sales and marketing increased primarily due to higher personnel-related costs, including sales incentive compensation.
+General and administration and research and development expenses increased primarily due to higher personnel-related costs.
+The overall change in currency exchange rates resulted in an increase in operating expenses of approximately 1%.